 The Emergence of the Sales Scientist

-By Rob Käll, CEO, Cien Inc.
+By Rob Käll, Co-founder and CEO, Cien Inc.

 They say death and taxes are the only things that are inevitable.
 Until recently, I thought there was something else that was inevitable: diminishing returns.

 As an executive and an entrepreneur, I’ve observed the law of diminishing returns in all aspects of growing a business.
 Add a second engineer and the product doesn’t get built twice as fast.
 Add a second marketing person and the number of leads won’t magically double.
 And this problem was even more acute in sales teams.
 It didn’t matter where I went, what product we were selling or to whom we were pitching.
 I would hire the most accomplished or most driven sales people but it didn’t matter: every time our sales organization would grow, I’d observe a drop in the output per sales rep.